 How Much Can You Save?

 The savings at Justo y Bueno can be substantial.
-To compare the pricing with Exito, I recently surveyed the pricing of 14 items at the new Justo y Bueno store in Sabaneta with the Exito located in Mayorca mall in Sabaneta.
+To compare the pricing with Exito, I recently surveyed the pricing of 14 items at their new store in Sabaneta with the Exito located in Mayorca mall in Sabaneta.
 Here are the results of this price survey:

 The range of savings I found at Justo y Bueno was 6.9 percent to 70.3 percent for the items surveyed, compared to Exito.
 The average savings of the 14 items I surveyed was 32.7 percent.
 In addition, the store has some inexpensive wines from Chile.
 For example, the Malbec cost 16,300 pesos for a 750 ml bottle and the Cabernet Sauvignon cost 13,600 pesos for a 750 ml bottle.